 Include why you wanted to be an au pair in your CV

 Have you run out of ideas?
-Here are our 5 reasons why it's worth it to become an au pair.
+Here our 5 reasons why it's worth it to become an au pair.

 Be specific in your CV about your au pair experience

-Try to be as specific as possible about the details of your experience: specify the start and end dates of your au pair experience, list your duties and your responsibilities, how many kids you were looking after and what their ages were.
+Try to be as specific as possible about the details of your experience: the start and end dates of your au pair experience, list your duties and your responsibilities, how many kids you were looking after and what their ages.
 Also, include any language courses you have attended during your experience.
 The more specific you are, the more skills you can show to your potential new employer.

-Talk about your transferable skills
+Talk about your transferrable skills

-Identify and include the hard and soft skills you learned as an au pair
+Identifying and include the hard and soft skills you learned as an au pair

 Chances are you have learned several hard and soft skills while you were an au pair.
 Make sure to list and clarify any of the hard and soft skills you have learned along your journey as an au pair and highlight how they can serve you in the position you are applying for.